faridsh69/Laravel-CMS/README.md

 ## Support us

-Faridsh69 is a full stack web developer who is trying to make code for help developers.
+Faridsh69 is a full stack web and application developer and manager who is trying to prepare usefull packages for developers.

 ## License